Get alerts of updates about «Universities, colleges, vocational schools and folk high schools»

 Each educational institution should review its own routines and make sure that infection control advice can be followed.
 The Norwegian Institute of Public Health has issued general infection control guidelines that can be adapted by different organisations to their specific activity.
 The template can be used and adapted for universities, colleges and vocational schools.
 Specific sectoral standards have also been developed that will be relevant for some educational institutions.
 See Template for infection control guidelines.
 Universities and colleges that teach health sciences must also adhere to current recommendations for healthcare professionals.

-If a student or member of staff is confirmed to have COVID-19, the local health authority is responsible for contact tracing, but may require assistance from the educational institution to identify contacts who may have been exposed to infection.
+If a student or member of staff is confirmed to have COVID-19, the local health authority is responsible for contact tracing, but may require assistance from the educational institution to identify contacts.

-In situations where there is an increased risk of infection, local or national authorities can recommend stricter infection control measures.
+In areas with high risk of infection, local or national authorities can recommend stricter infection control measures.
 The following measures may be appropriate:

 - Stricter measures to ensure distancing between people of at least 1 metre.

 - Teaching in small, regular groups (cohorts) in addition to virtual classes, in order to offer regular in-person teaching to all students.

 - Register attendance and, potentially, seating places in the case of physical lectures.

 - Close canteens and other areas where students and staff gather.
 Libraries and reading rooms can remain open with infection control measures in place, including distancing rules and limiting of numbers.